-In the spring of 1974 on one of the warm Saturday's in Anchorage, my husband Mike and I took our daughter Nikki for her first visit to "Valley of the Moon Park."
+In the spring of 1974 on a warm Saturday in Anchorage, my husband Mike and I took our daughter Nikki for her first visit to "Valley of the Moon Park."

-Because one big piece of the playground equipment was shaped like a rocket ship, we gave the park a brand new name, we called it "Rocket Ship Park."
+Because one big piece of the playground equipment in Valley of the Moon park was shaped like a rocket ship, we gave the park a brand new name, we called it "Rocket Ship Park."

 On that warm spring day it was exciting for Mike and I to take our daughter for her first outing at the park.
 Nikki was six months old and we had to carry her everywhere at the park.
 As parents we got quite a work out!